mgatelabs/LunarDebris-Core/README.md

 - HMAC: A special hash, which requires a known shared secret.
 (Weak identity/validation check)
 - SIGNATURE: Public/Private keys are used with a hash (Proves identity and validation)

+Verification uses a cascade system to improve overal reliability.
+A client can include an HMAC and Signature with their message.
+The HMAC would be calculated by hashing the encrypted content/key and the generated time(If available).
+The Singature would also be created by hashing the encrypted content/key, the generated time(If available) and HMAC value.

 Envelope Encryption
 ------------

 The encryption used on the envelope will be either AES, DES, TripleDES or Blowfish.
-The symmetric key plus other fields will be encrypted with the recipients public key.
+The symmetric key plus other fields will be encrypted with the recipient's public key.

 **Notes**:
 - The symmetric encryption key will be unique for each message.